 A dental crown is a restoration that covers or “caps” a tooth, restoring it to its normal size and shape while strengthening it and protecting it from further cracking or breakage.
 Tooth crowns are necessary when a tooth is broken down to the point where a filling won’t be effective.
 In addition, dental crowns are often needed following a pediatric root canal, wherein part of the baby tooth’s nerve has been removed.
 Teeth R Us can provide stainless steel crown or white (tooth-colored) crowns.
 The biggest drawback of stainless steel crowns is their metallic color.
 They are ideal for a child’s rear teeth that are not visible, but if dental crowns are necessary for a tooth that will show, they can be created with white facings that look like natural teeth.

 Generally, unless we are discussing about wisdom teeth, we would rather not extract a tooth from your child.
 However, it can be required when a tooth is not lost naturally or if dental decay or trauma results in an infection surrounding the root surface.
 When a tooth can’t be saved, extraction (removal) of tooth maybe the only course of treatment.
 The dentist will let you know if a space maintainer is indicated or not after the extraction.

-Space maintainer is a combination of bands and wires designed to hold the remaining teeth in a position that will allow the future permanent tooth to erupt in the proper location.
-Prompt placement of a space maintainer will give the permanent tooth the best chance of erupting in the mouth in the correct location.
+If a child loses a baby (primary) tooth early from either infection or extraction, they may need a space maintainer to preserve the space for the developing permanent tooth.
+Space maintainer is a combination of bands and wires designed to hold the remaining teeth in position and is cemented in and stay in the child’s mouth.
+That will allow the future permanent tooth to erupt in the proper location.
 This will minimize orthodontic problems caused by premature loss of a baby tooth.
 If a space maintainer is not placed, the teeth will shift into the open area, making it difficult or in some cases impossible for the permanent tooth to erupt.